 1/4tsp Salt – I use Maldon

-2.5tsp Pumpkin Spice Mix see here if you want to make your own
+2.5tsp Pumpkin Spice Mix see here if you would like to make your own

 - Firstly melt the butter in a heatproof, microwaveable jug and set to one side to cool.